• Skip to primary navigation

 How to Freeze Homemade Tortillas

-If you decide that you want to make a whole bunch of these homemade einkorn flour tortillas, just stack them in piles of 6-12 (with parchment paper between), wrap them in plastic wrap, then in foil.
+1. Stack them in piles of 6-12 (with parchment paper between), wrap them in plastic wrap, then in foil.

-Then when you are ready to eat your gorgeous homemade tortillas, take them straight out of the freezer, unwrap to remove plastic wrap, rewrap in the foil and place in a cold oven.
+2. Then when you are ready to eat your gorgeous homemade tortillas, take them straight out of the freezer, unwrap to remove the plastic wrap, rewrap in the foil and place in a cold oven.

-Einkorn Homemade Tortilla Recipe
+Homemade Tortilla Recipe (Einkorn Friendly)

-4.60 from 10 votes
+4.63 from 16 votes

 Print Pin Rate